 - Making oolong tea, white tea, and dark tea: The ratio is 1:20-30.
 Making 150ml of tea need 5g-7g of tea leaves, depending on different tea.
 These three types of tea are a little special, needing more tea leaves to make, or else, the fragrance and flavor will not be enough.

 3. The temperature of the water

-As mentioned above, the temperature is a very crucial factor affecting the taste of tea.
+As mentioned above, the temperature is a very important factor affecting the taste of tea.

 If they suffer high temperature for a long time, some nutrients will lose from the tender tea leaves such as green tea, especially high-quality green tea leaves.
 If use 100℃ water to brew high-quality green tea leaves, it will ruin the tea.

 The old tea leaves or high-fermentation tea leaves should be brewed with 100℃ water, otherwise, the flavor and fragrance of tea will not come out well.

 Here is a list of the temperature of water for making tea: